marmelab/react-admin/docs/Actions.md

 +export default withDataProvider(ApproveButton)
 ```

-This is the recommended way to fetch the API in your components.
-It is readable and perfectly functional.

 ## Handling Side Effects

 Fetching data is called a *side effect*, since it calls the outside world, and is asynchronous.
 Usual actions may have other side effects, like showing a notification, or redirecting the user to another page.
-The `dataProvider` function injected by `withDataProvider` accepts a fourth parameter, which lets you describe the options of the query, including success anf failure side effects.
-So the previous component can be even further rewritten as follows:
+The `dataProvider` function injected by `withDataProvider` accepts a fourth parameter, which lets you describe the options of the query, including success and failure side effects.
+So the previous component can be even further simplified as follows:

 ```diff
 // in src/comments/ApproveButton.js